Jiyajiya21/BrazilianEcommerce-Olist-/README.md

 ## Payment Distribution by States

-I have use a Bar chart in the tool tip to show the orders and payment distribution
+I have used a Bar chart in the tool tip to show the orders and payment distribution simultaneosly.

 <img width="808" alt="Payment" src="https://github.com/user-attachments/assets/10f58629-a995-4bfe-92f6-8f4ffa6ef6b9">